nanocosmos/docs/docs/nanoplayer/nanoplayer_api_errors.md

 It is recommended to review the autoplay settings.<br />

-Read more about how to configure [autoplay](https://docs.nanocosmos.de/docs/nanoplayer/nanoplayer_autoplay).
+Read more about how to configure [Autoplay](https://docs.nanocosmos.de/docs/nanoplayer/nanoplayer_autoplay).

-Please have a look at our blog entry about [Autoplay](https://www.nanocosmos.de/blog/2018/03/autoplay-on-web-pages-with-h5live-player-for-ultra-low-latency-live-streams/).

 ### 1007 Playback suspended by external reason